mistermodcreator/FogDMX/README.md

 ### The time has come to connect up your components.
-You can use dupont-connectors, however for reliability-reasons i wouldn't reccoment them in the final assembly.
+You can use dupont-connectors, however for reliability-reasons I wouldn't reccoment them in the final assembly.
 Soldering is not that hard and it WILL be a nightmare to diagnose one loose connection (naturally right when the machine needs to work)

 - I would reccomend starting with the signal wires, as positive and ground connections need to be grouped together later.
 - First solder your wires to the individual componets and make connections to the arduino last, ideally after figuring out the placement of all components in your case.